whiteboxml/teaching-ironhack-dataptmad-2011/README.md

 # dataptmad-2011
-Repository with notebooks and materials for April 2020 part time bootcamp
+Repository with notebooks and materials for November 2020 part time bootcamp